 Students and staff will eat at a spacious cafeteria that is adjacent to our dorm and is part of Stanford Dining’s award-winning food service.
 Expect several stations with a variety of American and ethnic cuisines (Asian, Mexican, Italian), plus a full salad bar and soft-serve ice cream.
 Students will not need money for meals unless they want to purchase snacks at Tresidder or a student coffeehouse; click here for a full list of campus eateries.
 If you/your student has special dining needs, please look in your registration packet for the Stanford Summer Conferences Special Dining Request, and send it back to us with your information so that we can inform Stanford in advance.
 There is no extra charge for this service or for special diets.

 At the Sunday check-in and orientation, all campers — both residential and commuter — will receive meal cards with access to Stanford Dining.
-Unless campers have made prior arrangements for early arrival (see above), the first meal is dinner on Sunday, June 26 and the final meal is breakfast on Sunday, July 9.
+Unless campers have made prior arrangements for early arrival (see above), the first meal is dinner on kickoff Sunday when our program begins and the final meal is breakfast on the final Sunday, departure day.
 Residential campers enjoy three meals a day.
-Commuters receive lunch only.
+Commuters receive lunch every day plus a complimentary dinner on kickoff Sunday and on Friday prior to the multimedia showcase.

 Will I have access to a washer/dryer?